A Simple Christmas is the Biggest Holiday in Growing Amish Communities

 42% of Holmes County is Amish

-A new Amish community is founded in the United States every 3.5 weeks.
+Amish Growth: A new Amish community is founded in the United States every 3.5 weeks as of the end of 2017.

-- During summer 2012, Ohio had the most Amish community members of any settlement in the world, a total of 60,233 Ohioans.
+- During Summer 2012, Ohio had the most Amish community members of any settlement in the world, a total of 60,233 Ohio Amish.

 Fastest Growing Faiths In America